syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

  The HubTile control supports a tile feature similar to the live tile feature of Windows Desktop and Windows Phone.
 This section explains about the features of HubTile control.

-## Setting Header on HubTile
+## Setting Header content

+The Header specifies the content to be dispalyed at the bottom of the tile.
 You can set header to the tile by setting [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.

 {% tabs %}
 {% highlight XAML %}